 Description: This project provides funds for the Morgantown Police Department to conduct distracted driving overtime enforcement.
+The Department is also responsible for conducting focused distracted driving enforcement during distracted driving month (April).

 Evidence of Effectiveness: CTW, Chapter 3: Sections 2.2 and 4.1; and Chapter 4: Section 1.3 and 2.2